-Cancer is not a single entity, but rather, it is more than 100 complex and distinct diseases, with most individual cancer types demanding unique treatment strategies.
-This understanding led, in part, to the launch of The Cancer Genome Atlas (TCGA), a joint venture supported by the National Cancer Institute (NCI) and the National Human Genome Research Institute (NHGRI), both part of NIH.
+For much of the 20th century cancer had been thought of as not a single entity, but rather as more than 100 complex and distinct diseases, with most individual cancer types demanding unique treatment strategies.
+The need for a more modern, comprehensive understanding led, in part, to the launch in 2006 of The Cancer Genome Atlas (TCGA), a joint venture supported by the National Cancer Institute (NCI) and the National Human Genome Research Institute (NHGRI), both part of NIH.

 From the outset, TCGA has been generating and analyzing data according to the organ in the body from which a tumor first arose.
-To date, the TCGA Research Network has published eight papers examining genomic changes in tumor types, including three this year on acute myeloid leukemia, endometrial cancer and clear cell kidney cancer, each a comprehensive characterization of a type of cancer.
+By 2014the TCGA Research Network had published nearly a dozen papers examining genomic changes in tumor types, including two manuscripts in the summer of 2014 on gastric and lung adenocarcinomas each a comprehensive characterization of a type of cancer.
 The organ-specific findings have been revealing, providing new information on cancer development and behavior, as well as new insights into molecular pathways and genetic alterations.

 Just as importantly, in many cases, researchers have uncovered shared molecular patterns among cancers, including similar genomic changes occurring across tumor types.
 For example, TCGA’s 2012 breast cancer analysis found evidence that a subtype of breast cancer shows marked similarity to a form of ovarian cancer.
 The subtype, basal-like breast cancer, and high-grade serous ovarian cancer shared similar mutation characteristics as well as other genomic features, suggesting that the two cancers are of a similar molecular origin and may respond to the same treatments.
 In fact, basal-like breast cancer has more similarities, genomically speaking, to high-grade serous ovarian cancer than to other subtypes of breast cancer.